 Getting started with the Zoom for Chrome OS app

-Note: Due to support for ChromeOS apps are being phased out across all operating systems by November 5, 2022, Zoom has released the Zoom for Chrome PWA (Progressive Web App), which is intended to replace the ChromeOS Zoom app.
-We strongly recommend admins begin migrating users from the ChromeOS app to the new Zoom for Chrome PWA to ensure a smooth transition.
+Note: Due to support for ChromeOS apps are being phased out across all operating systems by November 5, 2022, Zoom has released the Zoom for Chrome Zoom Web App, which is intended to replace the ChromeOS Zoom app.
+We strongly recommend admins begin migrating users from the ChromeOS app to the new Zoom for Chrome Zoom Web App to ensure a smooth transition.

 Zoom unifies cloud video conferencing and simple online meetings into one easy-to-use platform.
 Our solution offers the best video, audio, and wireless screen-sharing experience across multiple platforms.
 Follow this article to learn about the basic features of the Zoom app on Chrome OS.